-A lot of people incorrectly believe milk paint is not suitable for use outdoors.
-For some reason, they think that paint must contain harmful VOC-emitting chemicals in order to be able to withstand harsh weather conditions.
+A lot of people incorrectly believe milk paint is not suitable for use outdoors on exterior finishes and furniture.
+For some reason, they think that paint must contain harmful VOC-emitting chemicals in order to be able to withstand harsh weather conditions and will typically reach for spar varnishes or exterior polyurethane.
 Thankfully, that simply isn’t so.

 While milk paint is perfectly fine for use outdoors as it is, you can accomplish a lasting, beautiful outdoor painted finish with just a few extra steps.